Common Lawn Pests: Identification & Treatment

 Signs

-• Birds are digging in the lawn trying to find the worms.
+• Birds digging in the lawn trying to find the worms

 Treatment & Prevention